 Here’s a great example of a User-Generated Content feed from Discover Kalamazoo:

-3. Detailed Partner Listings: Partners like restaurants, taverns and attractions are an important amenity to potential visitors .
-To ensure they don’t leave a destination website when viewing activity options, these locations should be as detailed as possible and convenient to access.
+Partners like restaurants, taverns and attractions are an important amenity to potential visitors.
+To ensure users don’t leave your website when viewing activity options, these locations should be as detailed as possible and convenient to access.

-These listings should include dynamic maps, turn-by-turn directions, links to items like menus and special amenities, contact information and also their social accounts.
+These listings should include dynamic maps, turn-by-turn directions, and links to items like menus and special amenities.
+Of course, don’t forget contact information and also their social accounts!
 Not only do thorough listings keep users engaged, it can also improve your organic search marketing results.

 Here is a great example of a detailed partner listing including review integration from Visit Oakland: